ani163/SelfAssessment/Skills/Programming.md

   - Assignment 🖐️ used
   - Regular expression 🖐️ used
   - Interface  🎓 known
-  - Namespaces
+  - Namespaces 🎓 known
   - Call stack 👂 heard
-  - Naming conventions
+  - Naming conventions 🎓 known
-  - Coding conventions
+  - Coding conventions 🎓 known
-  - Camel case
+  - Camel case 🖐️ used
-  - Snake case
+  - Snake case 🖐️ used
-  - Kebab case
+  - Kebab case 🖐️ used
-  - Trailing commas
+  - Trailing commas 🖐️ used
   - Return early 🖐️ used
-  - Fail-fast
+  - Fail-fast 🖐️ used
 - Types
   - Primitive types 🖐️ used
   - Reference types 🖐️ used